DFE-Digital/manage-teacher-training-applications-prototype/app/views/privacy/_content/online-chat-privacy-notice.md

 If we cannot resolve your issue, you have the right to raise it with the [Information Commissioner's Office (ICO)](https://ico.org.uk/).

-## Keeping our privacy policy up to date
+## Keeping this privacy policy up to date

 We may update this privacy notice.
-Please review the privacy notice from time to time for any updates.
+Any changes will apply to you and your data immediately.

-This version was last updated on 25 October 2021.
+This privacy notice was published on 26 October 2021.